RobertParesi/MonarchMoneyTrendReport/README.md

      - View Income, Expenses and Transfers done by Account for the current month
      - Filter Accounts by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).
      - Sort accounts data by any column and export it to Excel or Numbers.

+* **Reports / Tags**
+     - Summarize all your Transactions by Tags
+     - Filter Income & Spending by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business" etc).
+     - Sort tagged data by any column and export it to Excel or Numbers.

 * Make assigning merchants an easier task by auto-populating the Search Merchant field with a smart assistant.
 * Breakdown Assets & Liabilities Account Summary by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).